Nearsoft/apprentice/05 - HTML/README.md

 <link href="resource.path">
 ```

-Adding comments to the HTML code is useful to explain others what are you doing or probably explaining why you take that approach.
+Adding comments to the HTML code is useful to explain others what you are doing or probably explaining why you take that approach.
 To add comments you need the following syntax:

 ```
 <!-- Comment here -->
 ```

 And last but not least the `meta` tag.
 This generally will have a couple of attributes: `name` and `content`.
 The `meta` tag is usually used several times with different values.
-Here you can define keywords, description, author, etc. from the your website.
+Here you can define keywords, description, author, etc. from your website.

 This is the way you do: